vaibhavc99/GDRB/README.md

 This fork is a derivative of the [GDRB](https://github.com/wsu-db/GDRB), which was originally developed by [Peng Lin](http://eecs.wsu.edu/~plin1).
 The purpose of this fork is to extend or modify the functionality of the original project.

 This fork introduces a new feature in the form of a Transmission Control Protocol (TCP) interface.
 This interface enables the submission of assertions as inputs to the GFC, rather than sampling the assertions from a knowledge graph.
-Additionally, this fork implements a separation of the training and testing phases to allow for distinct utilization of the two processes."
+Additionally, this fork implements a separation of the training and testing phases to allow for distinct utilization of the two processes.

 ## Quick build